neu-se/CS4530-Spring-2024/Assignments/ip1/ip1.md

    * The first player (red or yellow) is determined as follows:
    *   - If neither player was in the last game in this area (or there was no prior game), the first player is red.
    *   - If at least one player was in the last game in this area, then the first player will be the other color from last game.
-   *      For example: if in the last game, the first player was red, in this game, the first player is yellow.
+   *   - If a player from the last game *left* the game and then joined this one, they will be treated as a new player (not given the same color by preference).
    *
    * @throws InvalidParametersError if the player is not in the game (PLAYER_NOT_IN_GAME_MESSAGE)
    * @throws InvalidParametersError if the game is not in the WAITING_TO_START state (GAME_NOT_STARTABLE_MESSAGE)